xsantcastx/creadevents/README.md

   </div>
 </div>

-Important parent fixes (common culprits)
+Important parent fixes (do these too)

+Give the header a high stacking context and no clipping:

+<header class="fixed inset-x-0 top-0 z-[90]"> <!-- remove any overflow-hidden here -->

-Make sure no ancestor of the panel has overflow:hidden (except intentionally).
-If your <header> or a container has it, remove it or scope it.
+Make sure no ancestor of the mega-panel has overflow-hidden (common cause of “disappears/clipped”).

-Keep the nav high: e.g. <header class="fixed inset-x-0 top-0 z-[70]">.

-If you previously bound (mouseenter)/(mouseleave) with timers, you can remove that logic now.
+If you previously added (mouseenter)/(mouseleave) timers in TS, remove them—the CSS above is enough.

-2) “Galería” sub-nav color (match “Datos técnicos”)
+2) “Galería” pill looks gray: unify its style with “Datos técnicos”

-Unify the tab/pill styles and make the active route consistent.

-tabs.component.html (or wherever those pills live)
+Create two small utility classes (component layer) and apply them to all sub-nav pills.

+In styles.css (or your Tailwind entry)
+@layer components {
+  .ts-tab {
+    @apply inline-flex items-center px-3 py-1.5 rounded-full
+           text-sm font-medium bg-neutral-100 text-neutral-800 hover:bg-neutral-200;
+  }
+  .ts-tab-active {
+    @apply bg-neutral-900 text-white hover:bg-neutral-900;
+  }
+}

+In the sub-nav (where “Galería” and “Datos técnicos” render)
 <nav class="flex flex-wrap gap-2">
   <a routerLink="/galeria"
      routerLinkActive="ts-tab-active"